 Post Tweets That Invite Replies

-Replies tend to signal stronger engagement than passive likes, and X's algorithm appears to reward content that generates conversation.
-Ask direct questions, share opinions worth debating, and write hooks that make people want to add their own experience.
+Replies signal stronger engagement than passive likes, and X's algorithm appears to reward content that generates conversation.
+Ask direct questions.
+Share opinions worth debating.
+Write hooks that make people want to add their own experience.
 "What's the worst advice you've gotten about [topic]?" consistently outperforms "Here are 5 tips about [topic]."

 Use Threads Strategically